Atlantic Coast Conference: 2024 expansion

 On September 1, 2023, the conference voted to expand and add three new members: California, SMU, and Stanford.
-The announcement was initially controversial, given the distance between the schools and its current members.
+The board approved the expansion, which was initially controversial given the distance between the new schools and the then-current members, by a 12–3 vote.
 SMU joined on July 1, 2024, from the American Athletic Conference, while Cal and Stanford joined the ACC on August 2, 2024, due to the fiscal year of the Pac-12 Conference, their former conference, being different from most athletic conferences.

 Academics and ACC

 Academic rankings

 Among the major NCAA athletic conferences that sponsor NCAA Division I FBS football, including the current "power conferences", the ACC has been regarded as having the highest academically ranked collection of members based on U.S. News & World Report and by the NCAA's Academic Progress Rate.

 Nine ACC institutions are members of the Association of American Universities: Cal, Duke, Georgia Tech, Miami, Notre Dame, Pittsburgh, North Carolina, Stanford, and Virginia.
+This roughly correlates with the division alignment when some ACC sports used "Atlantic" and "Coastal" divisions.
 Syracuse was a member until 2011 but voluntarily withdrew over a dispute on how to count non-federal grants.